andrewkrug/securing-the-cloud-supplemental/labs/01-lesson/01/01-setting-up-your-account.md

 # AWS Account Setup - Basic Hygeine

-One of the most important parts of setting up a brand new AWS account is ensuring you do the right things for the root user and basic hygeine for the rest of the account on day one in the first lesson "account setup" we walked through what you need to do in order to lock down the root account and get notifications for abuse.
+One of the most important parts of setting up a brand new AWS account is ensuring you do the right things for the root user and follow basic hygeine for the rest of the account.
+On Day One, in the second lesson "Account Setup", we walked through what you need to do in order to lock down the root account, get notifications for abuse, and setup an IAM User to use going forward.

 ## Lab Instructions